 While some would say that a kitchen blender is not an essential, others rely heavily on their blender and would be lost without one.
 A kitchen blender can make food preparation more efficient, thus saving time in the kitchen.
-And once you start using one, you'll be reaching for it more often for various uses.
+And once you start using a blender, you'll be reaching for it more often for various uses.
 Buying a kitchen blender sounds like a simple task, but with different types and functions available, it takes some consideration to ensure your appliance purchase meets your needs.

 Types of Blenders

 There's quite a variety of blenders available to buy, some with basic functions while others can process hard foods or cook soup.
-Jar blenders are the most popular with features, capacity, and prices that vary depending on power, function and blade design.
+Jar blenders are the most popular with features, capacity, and prices that vary depending on power, function, and blade design.
 Multifunction blenders are more versatile but costly.
-Hand or immersion blenders usually have basic pureeing, mixing and blending features, unless accessorized with a chopper attachment or special blade design.
+Hand or immersion blenders usually have basic pureeing, mixing, and blending features, unless accessorized with a chopper attachment or special blade design.
 While most hand blenders are electric, cordless models add another level of convenience to this kitchen tool.
 Personal blenders have various functions.

 What Blender Functions Are You Looking For?

 If you want a blender mainly for making smoothies and frozen drinks, choose one with at least 500 watts of power and an ice-crushing blade.
 Ice-crushing blenders are available in full-size models or lower-powered personal blenders.
 For chopping/grinding tasks, you'll need one with a chopping blade and processing functions.
 Otherwise, a standard blender will usually be adequate for most blending, pureeing, stirring and mixing tasks, such as making baby food or creaming soups.

 Blender Jug or Jar Features